 Here We Go!
-Hillary-Obama Group Gets Mueller to Probe AG Whitaker
+Hillary-Obama Group Gets Special Counsel to Probe AG Whitaker

 The Office of Special Counsel confirmed that a complaint had been filed against him by the “watchdog” organization, American Oversight [a far-left group].
-Mueller will now investigate Matt Whitaker as he continues his witch hunt against the President.
+The Office of Special Counsel will now investigate Matt Whitaker as he continues his witch hunt against the President.

 WHO THESE PEOPLE ARE

-Note: CORRECTION: THE OFFICE OF SPECIAL COUNSEL IS NOT TO BE CONFUSED WITH ROBERT MUELLER